 Elderflowers are typically in season during May and June.
 It’s best to harvest them when they are a rich, creamy color before they turn white.
 Ideally pick the flowers early on a dry day before the sun starts to fade their aroma.
 Look for flower heads with buds that are fully open, but not turning brown.
 Snip off the whole umbrellas and place them gently in a paper bag.
 The pollen contributes to the taste so transport them carefully.
 For maximum effect they should be used within a couple hours of picking.
 They don’t need to be washed but do inspect them closely and remove anything crawling or undesirable before use.

 I found this elderflower liqueur recipe on Hank Shaw’s Hunter Angler Gardner Cook blog.
 Hank’s site is a wealth of information about what foods you can find in nature coupled with a myriad of intriguing recipes.
 When I found the elderflower liqueur recipe I couldn’t wait to submerge my elderflowers in a jar of vodka to see what happens.
 Now the waiting has begun for the finished product.
-I’ll be sure to come back around the end of July and post an update with pics when it’s time to savor the liqueur.
 But if you’re anything like me, you don’t need a final verdict to give this one a try.
 It’s just too seductive to pass up and I wanted to share the recipe while the elderflower season is in full swing.

 (makes about 1 quart)